telerik/xaml-docs/cloud-integration/amazon-web-services/connect-to-data-in-the-cloud/dynamo-db.md

     </configuration>
 {{endregion}}

->note If you do not have a AWS account in Visual Studio please check the [Getting Started]({%slug cloud-services/aws/getting-started%}) article.
+>If you do not have a AWS account in Visual Studio please check the [Getting Started]({%slug cloud-services/aws/getting-started%}) article.

 ## Step 3: Create the ViewModel